1962 Michigan Wolverines football team: Nebraska

+On the first drive of the second half, Michigan gained only one yard and was forced to punt.
+After the punt, Nebraska drove 81 yards and scored on a two-yard run by Bill "Thunder" Thornton (kick blocked by Jim Conley).
+After a fumble by Dave Raimey, the Cornhuskers drove 28 yard, scoring on a five-yard touchdown run by quarterback Dennis Claridge (pass for two-point conversion failed).
+In the fourth quarter, Michigan narrowed Nebraska's lead to six points on a 65-yard drive ending with a four-yard touchdown run by Dick Rindfuss (extra point by Bob Timberlake).
+Nebraska responded with a 75-yard drive ending with a 16-yard touchdown run by Thornton (two-point conversion failed).

+Dennis Claridge led Nebraska with 131 rushing yards.

+Michigan used four quarterbacks (Dave Glinka, Bob Chandler, Frosty Evashevski, and Bob Timberlake) who combined to completed eight passes.

 Army

 On October 6, Michigan defeated No. 10 Army by a 17–7 before a crowd of 70,749 at Michigan Stadium.
 The Wolverines intercepted four Army passes and gave up only four Army completions.
 Jack Strobel scored Michigan's first touchdown on a one-yard run in the first quarter.
 Dave Raimey scored the Wolverines' second touchdown in the third quarter.
 Bob Timberlake added a 25-yard field goal and two extra points.
 Carl Stichweh scored for Army on 73-yard punt return in the fourth quarter.
 Michigan totaled 276 rushing yards in the game while holding Army to 92 rushing yards.